gsbDBI/torch-choice/docs_src/intro.md

 - `session_index=[0,1,2,3,3]` (with encoding `0=Sep-17-2021-Store-A, 1=Sep-17-2021-Store-B, 2=Sep-16-2021-Store-A, 3=Sep-16-2021-Store-B`),
 - `item_index=[0,1,2,1,2]` (with encoding `0=banana, 1=apple, 2=orange`).

-Suppose we believe people's purchasing decision depends on the nutrition levels of these fruits; suppose apple has the highest nutrition level and banana has the lowest one, we can add
+Suppose we believe people's purchase decision depends on the nutrition levels of these fruits; suppose apple has the highest nutrition level and banana has the lowest one, we can add

 `item_obs=[[1.5], [12.0], [3.3]]` $\in \mathbb{R}^{3\times 1}$.
 The shape of this tensor is number-of-items by number-of-observable.